emanderson811/day-edition/_texts/003day-land.md

 ## LAKE LA VERNE

-The first reference to a la~e on campus appeared in the November 19, 1914, edition of the Iowa State Student:
+The first reference to a lake on campus appeared in the November 19, 1914, edition of the Iowa State Student:
 >
->O. C. Simonds, the well known landscape gardener of Chicago, whose services have been donated to the college by Laverne W. Noyes, graduate of the class of 1 72, spent the first 3 days of this week.studying the needs of the campus.
+>O. C. Simonds, the well known landscape gardener of Chicago, whose services have been donated to the college by Laverne W. Noyes, graduate of the class of '72, spent the first 3 days of this week studying the needs of the campus.
 >
 >He gave most of his time to the south part of the campus, which he thinks could be maintained and developed as a park, as has been the policy up to this time.
 Mr. Simonds thinks it might be possible to make a dam in College Creek a short distance above the new culvert under the interurban line.
 If his suggestion is carried out there would be a lake about 500 feet long and 100 to 150 feet wide.
 This would extend nearly to the new concrete bridge at the Welch street entrance and cover most of the low ground which is now in grass.